Earn your Bachelor of Social Work (BSW) degree from Simmons University

 During the junior year, BSW interns are required to complete 100 hours of practicum education between the months of January and May, with the University breaks and holidays off.
 This works out to approximately 8 hours each week in practicum placement and these hours can be scheduled flexibly throughout the week to meet the needs of the agency and the student.
 During the senior year, BSW interns are required to complete 425 hours between the months of September and May, with the University breaks and holidays off.
 This works out to 16 hours each week in practicum placement.
 These hours, too, can be scheduled flexibly depending on agency and study needs, but the hours are generally done in two full days (8 hours) each week.

-During Practicum Placement, students are enrolled in advanced BSW courses, such as Social Work Practice II, and Field Seminar I and II.
+During Practicum Placement, students are enrolled in advanced BSW courses, such as Social Work Practice II, and Practicum Seminar I and II.
 These courses will provide students with support and continued theoretical understanding related to practicum education.

 Practicum Placement Opportunities